pcola-fun/pcola-fun.github.io/faq/who.md

 permalink: /faq/who
 ---

-### Who are we, anyway?
+## Who are we, anyway?

 We’re a group of fun loving peeps who just want to be out and social, living life to the fullest in the Greater Pensacola area.
 Many of us are new to the area.
-Some are recently divorced or widowed or just wanting to refresh the friend pool.

 ### What do we do?